mohamadzah/Milestone-2/README.md

 then you have to run the server using this command: ./a.out 5600 5600 being the port you will connect with.
+Then you will connect to the server using the auto_client.py file provided with the code.
+You will have to edit the location and the name of the file where you choose to save/name your matrix, Open the file auto_client.py file with note pad and you will see the following lines

+DEFAULT_FILE_NAME = 'CHANGE_THIS_TO_MATRIX_NAME'
+DEFAULT_TARGET_IP = 'localhost'
+DEFAULT_TARGET_PORT = 5600
+DEFAULT_MAX_BACKLOG_SIZE = 5
+DEFAULT_BUFFER_SIZE = 1024
+DEFAULT_SLEEP_TIME = 0.1

+You want to change the MATRIX_NAME to the name of the file where the matrix is included, for example: C:\Users\user\Desktop\matrix1.txt now save and then run the program using the following command: python3 auto_client.py -vv

-Then you will connect to the server using : Telnet 127.0.0.1 5600 Once you are connected, you can start sending the matrix line by line, once you are done sending the program will begin solving your "problem" and will send back the solution.
+Once you are connected, the client will begin sending the matrix line by line, once you are done sending the program will begin solving your "problem" and will send back the solution.

 **_Note_**: If no connections were made to the server, it will automatically shutdown after 2 minutes (120 seconds).
 **_Note_**: You can find matrices that you can use in the file matrices.txt.